inspec/inspec/docs/inputs.md

   profile: child       # <----- REQUIRED to override the value in InSpec 4
 ```

-In Chef InSpec 4+, every Input is namespaced: so you could have an input named `wrapper/favorite_food` and one named `child/favorite_food`.
-Within the `wrapper` profile metadata file, if no explicit profile option is set, `wrapper` is assumed to be the profile.
+In Chef InSpec 4+, every input is namespaced.
+For example, you could have an input named `wrapper/favorite_food` and one named `child/favorite_food`.
+If no explicit profile option is set within the `wrapper` profile metadata file, then `wrapper` is assumed to be the profile.

 ## Setting Input values using `--input-file`

 You may also provide inputs and values via YAML files on the command line.
-The format is simple:
+The format can be seen below:

 ```yaml
 an_input: a_value
 another_input: another_value
 ```

-CLI-set Inputs have a priority of 40.
+CLI-set inputs have a priority of 40.

 As of Chef InSpec 4.3.2, this mechanism has the following limitations:

-  1. No [input options](#input-options-reference) may be set - only the name and value
+  1. No [input options](#input-options-reference) may be set - only the name and value.
-  2. Because the CLI is outside the scope of any one profile and the inputs don't take options, the Inputs are clumsily copied into every profile, effectively making the CLI mechanism global.
+  2. Because the CLI is outside the scope of any individual profile and the inputs don't take options, the inputs are clumsily copied into every profile, effectively making the CLI mechanism global.

 ## Input Options Reference

 ### Name

 Required `String`.
-This identifies the Input.
+This option identifies the input.

 Allowed in: All.
-When used in DSL and Metadata, the name is unique with the current profile; when used in CLI input files, audit cookbook, and kitchen-inspec, the input is copied across all profiles using the same name.
+When used in DSL and Metadata, the name is unique within the current profile.
+When used in CLI input files, audit cookbook, and kitchen-inspec, the input is copied across all profiles using the same name.

 ### Description

 Optional `String`.
-Human-meaningful explanation of the Input.
+Human-meaningful explanation of the input.

 Allowed in: DSL, Metadata

 ### Value

 Optional, any Ruby or YAML type.
 This is the value that will be available when you read the input.
-See [Reading Inputs](#reading-inputs-in-control-dsl).
+See the [Reading Inputs](#reading-inputs-in-control-dsl) section for more information.

 Allowed in: All